 Dictionary of New Zealand biography

-The Dictionary of New Zealand biography (DNZB) published in the 1990s included a significant number of biographies written by Māori, usually relatives of the subjects.
+The Dictionary of New Zealand biography (DNZB), published from the 1990s, included a significant number of biographies written by Māori, usually relatives of the subjects.
 There was often close consultation with whānau.
 The biography of Ngāti Porou war hero Te Moananui-a-Kiwa Ngārimu was written by Whai Ngata.
 Rewi Maniapoto’s biography was written by Mānuka Hēnare, while Pou Temara produced the biography of Tūhoe composer Mihi-ki-te-kapua.

 Many recent biographies were written by a close relative of the subject.
 In 1995 Bradford Haami published Dr Golan Maaka: Maori doctor, a book about his tipuna (ancestor).
 Awatere: a soldier’s story, by Arapeta Awatere, was edited for publication by his granddaughter, Hinemoa Ruataupare Awatere, and published in 2003.